MillennialInvestments/MyMI-Media/writable/MyMI-Media/Campaigns/Track-Your-Trades/voiceover.md

 "Welcome to the next level of trading discipline.
 MyMI Wallet's Trade Tracker logs every move and sends real-time alerts right when you need them.
-Keep your strategy sharp and your portfolio organized."
+Keep your strategy sharp and your portfolio organized.
+Use MyMI Wallet's Trade Tracker and real-time alerts to make smarter trades every day."